KazBarker/SP25_DS5111_nrg6cb/ERD/ERD.md

         float price_percent_change
     }

-    GAINER-DETAILS one or more to one DOWNLOAD-DETAILS : "groupby source, download_id, symbol\ngroupby symbol" DOWNLOAD-DETAILS {
+    GAINER-DETAILS one or more to one DOWNLOAD-DETAILS : "groupby source, download_id, symbol<br>&nbsp;\ngroupby symbol" DOWNLOAD-DETAILS {
         string source FK "From the SOURCE table" float percent_duplicate "Percentage of the source's gainers that are found in the other sources"